-The pristine nature of the Dutch Caribbean contains the richest biodiversity in the Kingdom of the Netherlands.
-The diverse ecosystems are a magnet for tourism and at the same time the most important source of income for the islanders.
-According to a report by the World Resources Institute (WRI) the tourism and ecological value of all the coral reefs of the Dutch Caribbean is estimated to represent an economic value of US$24–144 million per year (WRI, 2004).
-Nature conservation, then, is not a luxury, but an essential part of the Dutch Caribbean’s sustainable economic and social development.
+The Dutch Caribbean contains some of the richest biodiversity within the Kingdom of the Netherlands.
+The diverse ecosystems are a magnet for tourism and serve as a significant source of income for the islanders.
+Nature conservation is not a luxury, but an essential part of the Dutch Caribbean’s sustainable economic and social development.